 What you need to do to receive services:

-- Contact Testing and Disability Services to schedule an intake appointment.
+- Complete and Submit a New Client Intake Form.
+Contact Testing and Disability Services to schedule an intake appointment.
 This can

 - Appointments can be conducted in person or virtually via Teams.